 As an older person or a carer of someone who is older, you may be entitled to a number of benefits as well as financial assistance that may make your life a bit easier.
 You might like to order a free copy of our brochure entitled, 'Your Health Counts', which gives more detailed information about your financial entitlements.
 However, we have given a broad overview below.

 Organisations such as Age UK can give you more information about benefit entitlements.
-The Directgov website (www.direct.gov.uk) is also an invaluable source of information.
-Similarly, your local Citizens' Advice Bureaux should be able to talk you through the financial support available.
+The Gov website at www.gov.uk is also an invaluable source of information.
+Similarly, your local Citizens' Advice Bureau should be able to talk you through the financial support available.

 Benefits

-If you have a disability, you may be able to claim Disability Living Allowance (if you are under 65) or Attendance Allowance (if you are 65 or over).
+If you have a disability, you may be able to claim Personal Independence Payment (if you are over 16 years and under 65) or Attendance Allowance (if you are 65 or over).
 You may also be entitled to means-tested benefits such as Pension Credit, Housing Benefit and Council Tax Benefit; and also, a Social Fund Community Care Grant (if you are receiving Pension Credit).

 A wide range of equipment, aids and adaptations are available to help you remain in your own home - these might include, for example, a bath seat, special chairs, raised toilet seats or adapted doorways to accommodate a wheelchair.
 Some equipment may be provided free of charge through your local council or the NHS and the British Red Cross offers a loan service for disability equipment.